bright/new-www/_posts/2020-04-07-connect-to-substrate-nestjs.md

 }
 ```

-The first line in function `getSimpleData` wait until our connection to substrate node will be ready.
+The first line in function `getSimpleData` waits until our connection to substrate node will be ready.

 Now we can add code to get data: